ZoneMinder/zoneminder/docs/userguide/gettingstarted.rst

 Setting Timezone
 ^^^^^^^^^^^^^^^^^
 Previous versions of ZoneMinder required the user to set up Timezone correctly in ``php.ini``.
 This is no longer the case.
 Starting 1.34, ZoneMinder allows you to specify the TimeZone in the UI.
 Please make sure it is set up correctly.
+The Timezone can be changed by selecting ``Options->System->Timezone``

 .. image:: images/getting-started-timezone.png